March 18, 2021

 Keep in mind, student loan refunds are not “free” money.
 Loan refunds are part of the student loan.
 They will be included in the total amount of debt accruing interest.
 When the time comes to repay their debt, students may wish they hadn’t accepted their loan refund check or had at least been a little wiser in terms of how they spent it.

 Should I accept my student loan refund check?

 What can you do if you don’t want to risk the potential negative effects that might result from accepting your student loan refund?
 You have the option to return your refund check.

-If you aren’t in desperate need for money, sending back your refund may be your best choice.
+If you aren’t in desperate need of money, sending back your refund may be your best choice.
 Returning your student loan refund check to the Department of Education means that you are lowering your overall loan debt.
 In summary, removing it from your financial aid package negates your responsibility to repay it post-graduation.

 After weighing the positives and negatives, it may seem as though the soundest decision would be to return your student loan refund.
 However, if you are in need of money and won’t be able to afford to return the refund, it is advisable to accept your student loan refund with the intention of being extremely prudent in how you spend it.